WPI-SoftRobotics/Open-Ori-Vent/README.md

 Worcester Polytechnic Institute

 ## Materials and methods
-See tutorials in Wiki.
+See tutorials in our project [Wiki](https://github.com/WPI-SoftRobotics/Open-Ori-Vent/wiki).
 Or download ReadMe.docx or ReadMe.pdf

 ## Download